 However, the regulations stipulated therein are not exhaustive and are further substantiated regarding procedures and substantive legal requirements by ordinances and other substatutory regulations.

-According to § 7 AtG, a licence is required for the construction, operation or any other holding of a stationary installation for the production, treatment, processing or fission of nuclear fuel as well as for essentially modifying such installation or its operation.
+According to § 7 AtG, a licence is required for the construction, operation or any other holding of a stationary installation for the production, treatment, processing or fission of nuclear fuel as well as for essentially modifying such installation or its operation and also its decommissioning.
+Further licensing regulations are contained in § 4 AtG for the transport of nuclear fuel, in § 6 AtG for the storage of nuclear fuel, in § 9 AtG for the processing, treatment and other utilisation of nuclear fuel outside of facilities requiring a licence, and in § 9a AtG for the utilisation of radioactive residues and the disposal of radioactive waste.